-1.1 Retirement village location Retirement Village Name: Fassifern Retirement Village Street Address: Harold Stark Avenue Suburb: Boonah State: Qld Post Code: 4310 1.2 Owner of the land on which the retirement village scheme is located Name of land owner: Churches of Christ in Queensland Australian Company Number (ACN): 147 481 436 Address: 41 Brookfield Road Suburb: Kenmore State: QLD Post Code: 4069 1.3 Village operator Name of entity that operates the retirement village (scheme operator): Churches of Christ in Queensland Australian Company Number (ACN): 147 481 436 Address: 41 Brookfield Road Suburb: Kenmore State: Qld Post Code 4069 Date entity became operator: 8 November 1989 1.4 Village management and onsite availability Name of village management entity and contact details: Churches of Christ in Queensland Australian Company Number (ACN): 147 481 436
+1.1 Retirement village location Retirement Village Name: Nubeena Retirement Village Street Address: 885 Ruthven Street Suburb: Toowoomba State: QLD Post Code: 4350 1.2 Owner of the land on which the retirement village scheme is located Name of land owner: Churches of Christ in Queensland Australian Company Number (ACN): 147 481 436 Address: 41 Brookfield Road Suburb: Kenmore State: Qld Post Code: 4069 1.3 Village operator Name of entity that operates the retirement village (scheme operator): Churches of Christ in Queensland Australian Company Number (ACN): 147 481 436 Address: 41 Brookfield Road Suburb: Kenmore State: QLD Post Code: 4069 Date entity became operator: 21 st October 2003 1.4 Village management and onsite availability Name of village management entity and contact details: Churches of Christ in Queensland

-Phone: 07 5463 2105 Email: retirementlivingqld@cofcqld.com.au An onsite manager (or representative) is available to residents: <input checked="" type="checkbox"/> Part time <input checked="" type="checkbox"/> Other - via phone Monday to Friday 8.00am to 4.00pm Onsite availability includes: Weekdays: Monday, Tuesday Wednesday, Thursday and Friday 9.00am to 2.30pm Weekends: Emergency Calls 1.5 Approved closure plan or transition plan for the retirement village Is there an approved transition plan for the village? <input type="checkbox"/> Yes <input checked="" type="checkbox"/> No A written transition plan approved by the Department of Communities, Housing and Digital Economy is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.
+Australian Company Number (ACN): 147 481 436 Phone: 07 4687 4400 Email: retirementlivingqld@cofcqld.com.au An onsite manager (or representative) is available to residents: <input checked="" type="checkbox"/> Full-time Onsite availability includes: Weekdays Monday to Friday: 8am to 2pm Phone availability includes: Weekends: Emergency calls 1.5 Approved closure plan or transition plan for the retirement village Is there an approved transition plan for the village? <input type="checkbox"/> Yes <input checked="" type="checkbox"/> No A written transition plan approved by the Department of Communities, Housing and Digital Economy is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.
 Is there an approved closure plan for the village? <input type="checkbox"/> Yes <input checked="" type="checkbox"/> No A written closure plan approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy is required if an operator is closing a retirement village scheme.
 This includes winding down or stopping to operate the village, even temporarily.
 1.6 Statutory Charge over retirement village land.
-Tenure in a leasehold or freehold scheme is secured by the registration of your interest on the certificate of title for the property.
+[Note: Delete this section where village does not contain accommodation units with a license tenure] Tenure in a leasehold or freehold scheme is secured by the registration of your interest on the certificate of title for the property.
 There is no statutory charge registered over leasehold schemes and freehold schemes.
 In relation to licence schemes, a statutory charge over the land is normally registered on the certificate of title by the chief executive of the department administering the Act.
 If there is no statutory charge registered on a licence scheme, which may be the case for some religious, charitable or community purpose organisations, you should check if the security of tenure offered meets your requirements.
-Is a statutory charge registered on the certificate of title for the retirement village land? <input type="checkbox"/> Yes <input checked="" type="checkbox"/> No If yes, provide details of the registered statutory charge: Part 2 - Age limits 2.1 What age limits apply to residents in this village?
+Is a statutory charge registered on the certificate of title for the retirement village land? <input type="checkbox"/> Yes <input checked="" type="checkbox"/> No If yes, provide details of the registered statutory charge

+Part 2 - Age limits

+2.1 What age limits apply to residents in this village?

 Generally, the village operator will only accept residents who are at least 65 years old (or, if there are two residents seeking to occupy a unit, at least one of them must be at least 65 years old).
 However, the village operator may (if it wishes) approve residents who have not reached the minimum age.
 Applications by persons not meeting the minimum age are assessed on a case-by-case basis.
 The village operator reserves the right to vary the age limits for the village from time to time.